awolseid/Data_Science_Roadmap/readme.md

-# Roadmap for Learning Data Science
+# Basics of Data Science

 1. An Introduction to Python Programming
     - Variables, Data Types, Operators